Exclusive Interview: Viv Anderson - The First Black Player To Represent England

 Q: What Was It Like Playing Under Sir Alex Ferguson?

 "Playing under Sir Alex Ferguson - he was very similar to Brian Clough, they demanded respect.
-If they said walk through that wall you would do that.
-I think both very similar, playing football in the same way - you play and move.
+If they said to walk through that wall you would do that.
+I think both are very similar, playing football in the same way - you play and move.
 They were both very, very good man-managers, so they were very, very similar in many respects."